-Cooking on two levels
+Baking on two levels

 Use 4D hot air.
-Food on different baking trays placed in the oven at the same time will not necessarily be ready at the same time.
+Baked items that are placed into the oven on trays or in baking tins/dishes at the same time will not necessarily be ready at the same time.

-- Universal pan: Level 3 - Baking tray: Level 1
+Universal pan: Level 3 Baking tray: Level 1